- Fruits: apples, general tree fruits

 - Soil Management: soil analysis, nutrient mineralization, soil microbiology, soil chemistry, organic matter, soil quality/health

-- Our research utilizes a research farm trial comparing synthetic fertilizers (calcium nitrate), chicken litter compost, municipal yard waste compost, and treatments that integrate synthetic fertilizers with composts when applied to newly planted high-density apple trees.
+Our research will utilize a research farm trial comparing synthetic fertilizers (calcium nitrate), chicken litter compost, municipal yard waste compost, and treatments that integrate synthetic fertilizers with composts when applied to newly planted high-density apple trees.

-- Among the three farm sites outlined in this objective, this research project spans 200 miles and puts growers throughout the Mid-Atlantic in close proximity to the test sites, which will encourage faster adoption of the most effective treatments.
+We will also develop additional replicated on-farm trials with two cooperating growers.
+Between the three farm sites outlined in this objective, this research project will span over 200 miles and put growers throughout the Mid-Atlantic in close proximity to the test sites, which will encourage faster adoption of the most effective treatments.

-Objective 2: Educate stakeholders in orchard nutrition management.
-Develop printed materials to support educational activities.
+Objective 3: Educate stakeholders in orchard nutrition management.
+Develop printed and web-based outreach materials to support educational activities.